VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 InfluxDB is a well-known time series database built for [IoT](https://en.wikipedia.org/wiki/Internet_of_things) monitoring, Application Performance Monitoring (APM) and analytics.
-It has its own query language, unique data model and rich tooling for collecting and processing metrics.
+It has its query language, unique data model, and rich tooling for collecting and processing metrics.

 Nowadays, the volume of time series data grows constantly, as well as requirements for durable time series storage.
 And sometimes old known solutions just can't keep up with the new expectations.

-VictoriaMetrics is a high performance opensource time series database specifically designed to deal with huge volumes of monitoring data remaining cost-efficient in the same time.
+VictoriaMetrics is a high-performance opensource time series database specifically designed to deal with huge volumes of monitoring data while remaining cost-efficient at the same time.
 Many companies are choosing to migrate from InfluxDB to VictoriaMetrics specifically for performance and scalability reasons.
 Along them see case studies provided by [ARNES](https://docs.victoriametrics.com/CaseStudies.html#arnes) and [Brandwatch](https://docs.victoriametrics.com/CaseStudies.html#brandwatch).

-This guide will cover the differences between two solutions, most commonly asked questions and approaches for migrating from InfluxDB to VictoriaMetrics.
+This guide will cover the differences between two solutions, most commonly asked questions, and approaches for migrating from InfluxDB to VictoriaMetrics.

 ## Data model differences